JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 ## Solve issues in existing projects:

+### Create Yao backend for quantum simulation (mentor Niklas Heim)

+Yao is a quantum computing environment in Julia.
+The goal is to map API calls of a general high-level Python library to use Yao as a backend.

+If it sounds interesting, talk to Niklas.

 ### Address issues in MDP (mentor Jan Mrkos)

 - Already started PR that has to be remade based on the discussion there: https://github.com/sisl/D3Trees.jl/pull/27; the good thing is there is not much more new/external knowledge needed